Loading

 To retell Israel's history emphasizing dynasty, Temple worship, and God's faithfulness — giving the returned exiles a sense of identity and hope

-1 Chronicles opens with nine chapters of genealogies — which sounds dry, but it's actually a theological statement: you still belong to this story.
-Then it retells reign, focusing almost entirely on his positive contributions: bringing the to , planning the , and organizing worship.
-The Bathsheba incident?
-Not mentioned.
-This isn't revisionist history — it's pastoral theology for a people who need to remember what they're rebuilding toward.
+1 Chronicles opens with nine chapters of genealogies — which may appear dry on the surface, but they serve as a profound theological statement: you still belong to this story.
+The book then retells reign, focusing almost entirely on his constructive contributions: bringing the to , planning the , and organizing worship.
+The Bathsheba incident is notably absent.
+This is not revisionist history — it is pastoral theology for a community that needs to remember what they are rebuilding toward.